Lanre-mayowa/Lanre-mayowa/README.md

 ### Finally,

-- 🔭 I’m currently working on *Data Modellig Projects, Data visualization projects and building End-to-End Projects using MSBI Stack and Azure Data Tools
+- 🔭 I’m currently working on Data Modellig Projects, Data visualization projects and building End-to-End Projects using MSBI Stack and Azure Data Tools
-- 🌱 I’m currently learning and improving my skills in *Power Platform and Cloud data tools technlogy
+- 🌱 I’m currently learning and improving my skills using the Power Platform and Cloud data tools technlogy to provide Integrated business intelligence solutions
-- 👯 I’m looking to collaborate on *Power BI development Projects and projects using Azure Data tools
+- 👯 I’m looking to collaborate on Power BI development Projects and projects using Azure Data tools
-- 🤔 I’m looking for help with *Getting a full-time role in Business Intelligence, Data Analytics or Power Platfrom Development
+- 🤔 I’m looking for help with Getting a full-time role in Business Intelligence, Data Analytics or Power Platfrom Development
-- 💬 Ask me about *How Microsoft Power Platform can help you integrate data sources together and build a functional App for your business
+- 💬 Ask me about How Microsoft Power Platform can help you integrate data sources together and build a functional App for your business
-- 📫 How to reach me: *Email - Lanray.Waju@outlook.com
+- 📫 How to reach me: Email - Lanray.Waju@outlook.com
-- ⚡ Fun fact: *I am a full on OTAKU, and my favourite Anime at the moment is One Piece
+- ⚡ Fun fact: I am a full on OTAKU, and my favourite Anime at the moment is One Piece